 Due to its position and the North Sea ports, three corridors are running through the Dutch network:

-- Rhine-Alpine corridor, starting from the Amsterdam and Rotterdam harbours towards Germany (Düsseldorf and Cologne).
+- Rhine - Alpine corridor, starting from the Amsterdam and Rotterdam harbours south-east towards Germany (Düsseldorf and Cologne).

 Prorail is the Dutch national Infrastructure Manager.
 The Dutch network has a part which belongs to the Core Network Corridors (over 700 km).